Australian Volunteers International

 AVI strives for a peaceful, just and sustainable world where all people have access to the resources they need, the opportunity to achieve their potential and the right to make decisions about the future of their communities.
 This is central in our approach to working with Aboriginal and Torres Strait Islander people, for whom we have deep gratitude and respect.

-We support the Uluru Statement from the Heart to achieve justice, recognition and respect for First Nations people and a referendum to enshrine a First Nations Voice in the Constitution.
+We support the Uluru Statement from the Heart to achieve justice, recognition and respect for First Nations people.
 We accept the invitation contained in the Statement to walk together with Aboriginal and Torres Strait Islander peoples in a movement of the Australian people for a better future.

 The Uluru Statement from the Heart